 The Gold Key Volunteer Program provides opportunities for individuals of all ages to volunteer their time and talents to assist Older Adults throughout Isabella County.
 Our Volunteers are a vital part of the Commission on Aging.
-The 300+ registered volunteers form the backbone of our agency and provide a valuable resource to all the programs and services of the Commission on Aging.
+Around 300 registered volunteers form the backbone of our agency and provide a valuable resource to all the programs and services of the Commission on Aging.

 All Gold Key Volunteers go through an orientation meeting with the Program Coordinator.
-A registration form is completed and with the permission of the volunteer a criminal background check and a check of the volunteer’s driving record is completed with the Michigan State Police.
+A registration form is completed and with the permission of the volunteer a national criminal background check and a check of the volunteer’s driving record is completed before receiving approval to volunteer.

 If you are interested in more information about the Gold Key Volunteer Program and becoming a volunteer, you can contact the Program Coordinator, Kelly Herrmann, by e-mail at or by phone at (989)772-0748.